Abraham's sacrifice

 Sura 37

-Then when he was old enough to accompany him, he said, "O my son, I see in a dream that I am slaughtering you, so see what you think."
+Then when he was old enough to accompany him, he said, "O my son, I see in my sleep that I am slaughtering you, so see what you think."
 He said, "O my father, do as you are commanded to do.
 You will find me, God willing, of the patient ones."

-Then when they both submitted, and he placed his forehead on the ground,
+Then when they had both submitted and he placed his forehead on the ground,

 We called him, "O Abraham,